Is Lifting Weights Good for Your Heart?

 Coronary artery disease is the most common form of heart disease and is the leading cause of death in the United States.

-Certain lifestyle habits place you at higher risk of developing heart disease.
+Certain lifestyle habits place you at a higher risk of developing heart disease.
 Among them, smoking is the most dangerous.
 Smoking increases the risk of developing plaque in your arteries.
 It also increases inflammation in your blood vessels, causing them to narrow.

 The heart is a muscle, and like all muscles, it needs exercise to stay strong and efficient.
 Although aerobic exercise, aka “cardio,” has long been accepted as the gold standard for a healthy heart, new data suggests that lifting weights (a form of anaerobic exercise) offers standalone heart-healthy benefits, even when it isn’t accompanied by aerobic activity.